Glauco Tocchini-Valentini

 Glauco P. Tocchini-Valentini is an Italian molecular biologist.
 As of 2009, he was elected as a foreign associate of the National Academy of Sciences, affiliated with the National Research Council of Italy (CNR).
 In his forty plus years in molecular biology, he has published over 140 papers on topics like mutagenesis, RNA molecules, structure, function and evolution, disease models, neurodegenerative diseases, and cognitive disorders.
 He currently resides in Rome, Italy as director at the Institute of Cell Biology.
 He is also the coordinator for European Mouse Mutant Archive, also known as EMMA.
 Currently, he is actively advocating advancement in infrastructure for science buildings across Europe.

 Early life and education

 Tocchini-Valentini graduated the University Rome La Sapienza in 1959, interested in producing special phosphates in order to synthesize RNA.
 He pursued his interests at the Karlsruhe Institute of Technology in Karlsruhe, Germany, where he became a radiobiologist in their Institute of Radiology.
-At the end of his fellowship, Tocchini-Valentini went on teach at the University of Chicago, where he published numerous papers on asymmetrical transcription in collaboration with Franco Graziosi, Peter Geiduschek, Robert Haselkorn, and Sam Geis.
+At the end of his fellowship, Tocchini-Valentini went on teach at the University of Chicago, where he published numerous papers on asymmetrical transcription in collaboration with Franco Graziosi, Peter Geiduschek, Robert Haselkorn, and Samuel Weiss.
 After leaving University of Chicago in 1996, he returned to Italy, where he is currently affiliated with the National Research Council of Italy.